cmh1448/koa-jwt-prisma-boilerplate/README.md

 # koa-jwt-prisma-boilerplate
-A boilerplate that can make a backend server use koa &amp; jwt &amp; prisma
+A boilerplate that can make a backend server using koa &amp; jwt &amp; prisma